yuriimouse/pool/README.md

 # pull
-Self controlled list of named and typed different entities
+A self-monitored list of named typed entities